PMI® Project Management Professional (PMP)® Training Course

 How Our PMP® Training Course Benefits You:

-- Learn the entire PMBOK® Guide–Seventh Edition with our experienced and certified PMP® instructors.
+- Learn the entire PMBOK® Guide–Sixth Edition with our experienced and certified PMP® instructors.

 - Prepare for the exam with our interactive study program which includes flashcards, online quizzes, and more.

 - Discuss topics and network with peers from a variety of industries.